 - As soon as - The parade will start as soon as the mayor arrives.

-- Assuming that - You can get a red dress assuming that one is on sale.
+- Assuming - You can get a red dress, assuming one is on sale.

-- Because - Because it is raining, we will take our umbrellas.
+- Because - Because it's raining, we will take our umbrellas.

 - Before - She will finish the report before the meeting.